WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/operators-and-expressions/index.md

 	- Assign heightTwo a new value of 35.12345f.

-	- Assign weightTwo a new value of -429.1234573f.
+	- Assign weightTwo a new value of -429.123456f.

-- Do not change the original values, as we want to see the orginal output and the new output so we can compare the differance.
+- Do not change the original values, as we want to see the orginal output and the new output so we can compare the difference.

 - We want our new calculations to be sent to the console, so write a statement to display our new calculations to the console.